tom21100227/tom21100227/README.md

-Recent CS/Mol.Bio grad from Bowdoin College.

-- Currently working in Talmo Lab at Salk Institute for computational neuroscience.
+Research Assistant at Talmo lab in Salk Insitute, computational neuroscience. (maybe?)
-- Interests: Computational Biology/Nueroscience, AI/ML, Bioinformatics, genomics....

 For portfolio see [tomhcy.com](https://tomhcy.com).